 My jaw dropped still further when I called the city clerk’s office the next day and was told that it was too late to submit an argument against the measure for the voter guide and that no argument against would appear in the guide at all.

 Hearing that I felt completely hopeless about defeating the measure.
-After all, on top of having no opposing argument in the voter guide, I figured our city’s mostly Democratic voters would likely endorse a measure set to raise the tax cap on the biggest businesses (even though the cap wouldn’t go up much compared with peer jurisdictions, most of which have no tax cap at all).
+After all, on top of having no opposing argument in the voter guide, I figured our city’s mostly Democratic voters would likely endorse a measure set to raise the tax cap on the biggest businesses (even though the cap wouldn’t go up much compared with those of the city’s self-identified peer jurisdictions, most of which the city says have no tax cap at all).
 In addition, I assumed no one would get particularly exorcised about especially unfair treatment of certain professionals—although I eventually realized that, to one degree or another, the regressive nature of the measure unfairly impacted the smallest of small businesses across the board.

 Still, I could not stand idly by.
 So, here’s what I did.